Purchase Order Process: Challenges, Automation & Best Practices

 Imagine creating dozens of purchase orders at that shocking sticker price every year.
 That’s definitely going to cost your company a pretty penny.

-These high costs mean you’ll shrink your bottom line since you’ll have tons of overhead tied up in your POs.
-All in all, manual purchase orders are a poor use of funds and hinder your growth.
+Plus, these high costs also mean you’re shrinking your bottom line since you’ll have tons of overhead tied up in your POs.
+Meaning, manual purchase orders are a poor use of funds and hinder your growth.

 Ineffective practices